 If you did not install Panda USB Vaccine with these options for auto-vaccination, you can just re-run the setup program and install it again with new options.

 You can also use the command line options with Panda USB Vaccine.
-To use the command line, you have to open an elevated command prompt window in Windows Vista and Windows 7.
+To use the command line, you have to open an elevated command prompt window in Windows Vista, 7 and 8.
 You must be running as an administrator in Windows XP to open the command prompt with required access.
-In the command prompt, you have to change directory to the Panda USB Vaccine by giving the command cd %programfiles%\Panda USB Vaccine
+In the command prompt, you have to change directory to the Panda USB Vaccine by giving the command cd %programfiles%Panda USB Vaccine

 Once you have changed the directory, you can give the following command to vaccinate a USB disk in drive F: by giving the command USBVaccine F. If you want to vaccinate your computer, you can give the command USBVaccine +system.
 To remove vaccination from your computer, you can give the command USBVaccine -system.